Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 Cart's payment counts as successful if there is at least one payment object with successful transaction state (`Payment.Transaction.state=Success`) and transactions type `Authorization` or `Charge`.

-If all the above validations passed then the order can be created right away and order confirmation page shown.

-Otherwise, the shopper might continue with further payment steps.

 ## Step 2: Get available payment methods
 When your shopper is ready to pay, get a list of the available payment methods based on their country, device, and the payment amount.